Radware/mssp_to_cc_migration_tool/README.md

 # MSSP to Cyber Controller Configuration Migration Tool

-This tool automates the process of exporting configuration data from Radware's MSSP platform and importing it into a Cyber Controller.
+This CLI tool automates the process of exporting configuration data from Radware's MSSP platform and importing it into a Cyber Controller.
 It supports direct export and import operations as well as the ability to save the exported configuration to a file for later use.

 When this script runs it creates the following folders, depending on need: